 What Does It Mean By Microgeneration Technologies?

-In current times, people have been understanding the importance of microgeneration technologies and using them to achieve a low carbon footprint.
+People have been understanding the importance of microgeneration technologies and using them to achieve a low carbon footprint.
 It helps reduce their energy bills and has an overall environment-friendly impact.

 What Are The Products That Require Certification By MCS?

 The MCS certification covers three microgeneration technologies.
-They are equipment for heat-generating, electricity generating, or co-generating (both electricity and heat).
+They are equipment for heat-generating, electricity-generating, or co-generating (both electricity and heat).
 Some examples of such products are –